 This page contains affiliate links.
 Learn more.

-Besides Mungkala and Dr.Wang the most prominent establishment practicing TCM and acupuncture in Chiang Mai is Center of Thai Traditional and Complementary Medicine, TTCM, that functions under Faculty of Medicine, Chiang Mai University.
+Besides Mungkala and Dr.Wang the most prominent establishment practicing Traditional Chinese Medicine and acupuncture in Chiang Mai is Center of Thai Traditional and Complementary Medicine, TTCM, that functions under Faculty of Medicine, Chiang Mai University.

 TTCM has two or actually three wings under one roof.
 Allopathic medicine, Thai traditional medicine and Traditional Chinese Medicine departments.
 Allopathic side provides medical consultation, general health checks and analysis(lab tests) and diagnosis of conditions by medical doctor, before further treatment in either Thai medicine clinic or the Chinese medicine clinic.